ConradIrwin/pry-rescue/README.md

 bundle exec rescue rails server
 ```

-Then whenever an unhandled exception happens inside rails, a pry console will open on
+Then whenever an unhandled exception happens inside Rails, a Pry console will open on
 stdout.
-This is the same terminal that you see the rails logs on, so if you're
+This is the same terminal that you see the Rails logs on, so if you're
 using something like [pow](https://pow.cx) then you will run into difficulties.

 You might also be interested in
 [better_errors](https://github.com/charliesome/better_errors) which opens consoles in your
 browser on unhandled exceptions, and [pry-rails](https://github.com/rweng/pry-rails) which
-adds some rails specific helpers to pry, and replaces `rails console` by pry.
+adds some Rails specific helpers to Pry, and replaces `rails console` by Pry.

-### Rspec
+### RSpec

 If you're using [RSpec](https://rspec.org) or
-[respec](https://github.com/oggy/respec), you can open a pry session on
+[respec](https://github.com/oggy/respec), you can open a Pry session on
 every test failure using `rescue rspec` or `rescue respec`:

 ```ruby